"Honesty is the best policy."

 - Benjamin Franklin

-We need to create policy for working, livable minimum wages, influenced by regional costs of living.
-For example, the wage base in Silicon Valley, California should not be the same as in Gunnison, Colorado due to cost of living differences.
-Many economists believe today's federal minimum wage should rest somewhere between the $10-$12/hour range, with up to $15/hour in more urban regions.
+We need working, livable minimum wages, influenced by regional costs of living.
+For example, the wage base in Denver, Colorado should not be the same as in Eads, Colorado due to cost of living differences.
+Many economists believe today's federal minimum wage should be $12/hour, with up to $15/hour in more urban regions.
 Let's work together to uphold fair wages to all Americans.

-Tax Reform : Our taxes fund the very core of our society - it is not a handout, it is community.
-We should be proud of the taxes we pay!
-Together we create the roads and bridges that connect us, the education which carries us into future generations, and the men and women who secure our country here in the U.S. and abroad.
+Tax Reform : Our taxes fund our society - we should be proud of the taxes we pay!
+Our contributions create the roads and bridges that connect us, the education which carries us into future generations, and the men and women who secure our country here in the U.S. and abroad.

-Fiduciary Responsibility : It is common sense that we must require all financial advisors and investors to act in the client's best interest.
-It is simply against American values to knowingly put a client in a compromising position.
-We can and should do better.
+Fiduciary Responsibility : Uphold all financial advisors and investors to act in the client's best interest.
+It is against American values to knowingly put a client in a compromising position.

-Wage Percentage Ratio : As many of us know, we have a systemic wage-gap issue growing in our country.
-Those with the most money are only making more and more, while the poorest Americans earn less and less.
-Did you know the average CEO in America makes approximately $13M/year?
+Reducing the Income Gap: We have a systemic wage-gap issue in our country.
+Those with the most money are making more and more, while the poorest Americans earn less and less.

-The simple truth is that we all know a company does not run without the roles of all personnel, whether it be the janitor, the cook, the engineer, or the CEO.
-Gradients in pay are perfectly acceptable based on experience, education, risk, etc., but fundamentally, if a company has enough profits to reward a CEO $14M/year, why should the lowest paid employee receive only $7.25/hour, a wage at or below the poverty line?
-This isn't about socialism, it's about American values.
-We need to value all of our citizens and the skills they provide.
+A company does not run without the roles of all personnel, whether it be the janitor, the cook, the engineer, or the CEO.
+Gradients in pay are perfectly acceptable based on experience, education, risk, etc., but fundamentally, it is a question of moral responsibility that a CEO should make $14,000,000.00 while the lowest paid employee makes $7.25/hr.
+This isn't socialism, it's American values -- We must value all of our citizens and the skills they provide.

-Government Efficiency : Work to modernize our government systems by creating modern electronic and mobile options for mandatory processes such as voter registration/voting, taxes, vehicle registrations, driver's licenses, and more.
-Reduce administrative costs to free up monies for new positions and programs, without displacing workers using re-training and alternative job opportunities.
+Government Efficiency : Work to modernize our government systems.
+Create easy to use electronic and mobile options for mandatory processes such as voter registration, taxes, vehicle registrations, driver's licenses, and more.
+Reduce administrative costs to free up monies for new positions and programs.
+Displaced workers will be transitioned into new job opportunities.

-Sustainable Jobs : Invest heavily to expand renewable energy and sustainable technologies, particularly in regions previously reliant on non-financially stable factories, coal, and gas.
-Ensure that any new stimulus monies are used to create long term, environmentally and financially responsible employment opportunities.
+Next Gen Jobs : Investing heavily to expand renewable energy and sustainable technologies which will create an influx of jobs, particularly in regions previously reliant on industries which are otherwise being phased out.
+We will ensure that any new stimulus monies are used to create long term, environmentally and financially responsible employment opportunities.

-Job Re-Training : It is difficult and maddening to be in the position of watching your livelihood become obsolete.
-We should work closely with small towns affected by modernization and provide as many re-training and community grant opportunities for those affected.
+Job Re-Training : This is a very personal topic.
+It is difficult and maddening to be in the position of watching your livelihood become obsolete.
+The smoothest transition requires working closely with small towns affected by modernization and provide as many re-training and community grant opportunities for those affected.
 For some, there may be new job opportunities in other manual labors such as building and maintaining wind farms, local and sustainable agriculture, solar installments, and more.
-For younger generations who are willing to re-train toward technological opportunities we should provide such access.
-We need to remember that in our modernization process we cannot neglect the small and rural areas on which our country was founded upon.
+For others willing to re-train toward technological opportunities we should provide easy access.
+Our modernization process cannot neglect the small and rural areas upon which our country was founded.

-Personal note: I've watched family and friends lose jobs at the local pulp and paper mill or other factories as the technological revolutions have come.
+Personal note: I've watched family and friends lose jobs at the local mill or other factories as the technological revolutions have come.
 I know what it's like to grow up with concerns over money and work as those mills and factories slowly closed their doors.
-Modernization is necessary, but we need to protect our working class, too.
+Modernization is necessary, but we need to protect our working class during this difficult transition.

 Youth Opportunities : Provide increased young entrepreneur and mentorship programs.
 Expand early-career grant programs focused on both the arts and the sciences.
 We need to make all careers and talents viable again, not just sciences.
 The arts, music, and apprenticeship markets should be highly encouraged.